lexicalscope/ape/README.md

 		...
 	}

+#### Isomorphism of heap region reachable from call parameters

 In order to establish the equivalence of a pair of procedure calls APE attempts to find an isomorphism between the part of the heap reachable from their procedure parameters.
 In the following example the order of the allocations is reversed between v0 and v1.
-Note that:

-1. The result of calling `Callee` is made reachable from the parameter of `Caller`.
+Note that the result of calling `Callee` is made reachable from the parameter of `Caller`.
-1. Knowledge that the shape of the memory pointed to by `u` in v0 is the same as the shape of the memory pointed to by `t` in v1 persists over the calls to `Callee`.
-This is possible due to the frame axioms automatically used by APE and described in Tim's thesis.

 	VERSION 0
 	procedure Caller(x)